-14. The New Economic Mechanism (NEM) has now been in operation for over five years.
-The mechanism has been attended with some successes - a slightly faster rate of growth of national income, a better performance in the agricultural sector (arguably the major achievement of the NEM), an increase in output per man-hour, etc. - but it has also encountered a number of deep-rooted problems, which have slowly compelled the government to take a more interventionist rôle and draw back somewhat from the original NEM principles.

-The problems that arose were chiefly those associated 15. with the introduction of a limited economic freedom in a highly centralized economy - namely, the appearance sooner or later of personal and collective inequalities, resulting from the different opportunities which people had to make use of these new Some firms could raise prices more easily than others, freedoms. while still others were not allowed to raise their prices at As a result, some workers - usually those in the smaller all. enterprises and the co-operatives - reaped higher rewards than others - usually those in the large state firms.
+- operation for over five years.
+The mechanism has been attended with some successes a slightly faster rate of growth of national income, a better performance in the agricultural sector (arguably the major achievement of the NEM), an increase in output per man-hour, etc. but it has also encountered a number of deep-rooted problems, which have slowly compelled the government to take a more interventionist rôle and draw back somewhat from the original NEM principles. - with the introduction of a limited economic freedom in a highly centralized economy namely, the appearance sooner or later of personal and collective inequalities, resulting from the different opportunities which people had to make use of these new freedoms.
+Some firms could raise prices more easily than others, while still others were not allowed to raise their prices at all.
+As a result, some workers usually those in the smaller enterprises and the co-operatives reaped higher rewards than others usually those in the large state firms.
 The agricultural co-operative benefitted considerably from the higher prices and greater marketing freedoms which the NEM gave them, and peasant incomes grew much more quickly than industrial earnings.
-The traditional chief beneficiary of Communist society - the worker in the large state industrial enterprise - gained the least from the relaxation of central control.

-16. As the problems developed, the general political climate - both domestic and international - in which the NEM had to operate, gradually changed as well.
+The traditional chief beneficiary of Communist society the worker in the large state industrial enterprise gained the least from the relaxation of central control. - 16.
+As the problems developed, the general political climate both domestic and international in which the NEM had to operate, gradually changed as well.
 When the NEM was introduced in 1968, the international situation was favourable for such an undertaking.
 The Soviet Union had been involved with reforms of its own, and seemed well-disposed towards the idea, and Czechoslovakia had already introduced its "new economic model".
 Since then, the picture has changed.
 The concept of "integration" within the CMEA has replaced "reform" as the dominant economic concern of Eastern Europe, and the Czechoslovak reform has been eradicated by the Soviet invasion.